christianebacani/Roadmap/README.md

 # Roadmap

 Welcome to my Roadmap repository!
-This repository contains a comprehensive collection of my projects as I progress through my learning journey in data engineering.
-Each folder represents a specific area of study and includes various types of projects, such as mini-projects, guided projects, hobby projects, and industry projects.
-This roadmap showcases my development and serves as a portfolio to demonstrate my skills and growth.
+This repository showcases a comprehensive collection of projects that document my learning journey in data engineering.
+Each folder represents a specific area of study, featuring a variety of project types, including mini-projects, guided projects, hobby projects, and industry projects.
+This roadmap serves as both a learning tracker and a portfolio to highlight my growing skills and expertise.

 ## Table of Contents
 1. [Overview](#overview)